 PRP improves skin texture and tone and regenerates collagen, helping reduce wrinkles and lines, tackle blemishes, improve scarring and restore a healthy, youthful glow

-Common areas treated with PRP
+What areas can be treated with PRP?

 What is Plasma?